AmineOuerfellii/econometron/README.md

 # Econometron

-**Econometron** is a Python library for building, simulating, and estimating dynamic and Timeseries models, with a focus on:
+**Econometron** is a Python library for building, simulating, and estimating dynamic and time series models, with a focus on:
 - **Dynamic Stochastic General Equilibrium (DSGE) models**
 - **Vector Autoregression (VAR) models**
 - **Vector Autoregression Integrated Moving Average (VARIMA) models**
 - **State space models and Kalman filtering**
 - **Deep learning time series (N-BEATS)**

-Econometron offers a modular, extensible architecture and a suite of tools for economists, researchers, and data scientists working in quantitative macroeconomics.
+Econometron provides a modular and extensible architecture for defining, estimating, and forecasting macroeconomic and time series models, including tools for simulation, optimization, filtering, and deep learning-based forecasting.

 ---